Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Proposed Method

-Based on the sample-wise uncertainty measurement, we target to sample core \jhnips{training} data sub-set among the entire \jhnips{training} dataset. \jhnips{We suppose that for better generalization of a neural network under training with small number of data points and image-mixing augmentation, the core training sub-set should consist of the highly uncertain samples which can serve as both easy- and hard-level samples depending on the image-mixing augmentation (e.g. the images bordered with green in Figure \ref{fig:sampling_toy_examples}).} \jhnips{Therefore, a new training subset is subsampled by descending order of uncertainty measure (See SM for detailed procedure).
-We observed that employing coefficient of variation (CV) metric, which is defined as $\frac{\sigma(L_{i})}{m(L_{i})}$ where $\sigma(\cdot)$ and $m(\cdot)$ is the standard deviation and average of $L_{i}$, is most effective for measuring the uncertainty (See \jhnips{Figure \ref{fig:various_sampling_methods} for details})}.
+Based on the sample-wise uncertainty measurement, we aim to sample the core \jhnips{training} data sub-set among the entire \jhnips{training} dataset. \jhnips{\yjr{Presumably,} for better generalization of a neural network when training using a small number of data points and image-mixing augmentation, the core training sub-set should consist of the highly uncertain samples which can serve as both easy- and hard-level samples depending on the image-mixing augmentation (e.g., the images bordered with green in Figure \ref{fig:sampling_toy_examples}).} \jhnips{Therefore, a new training subset is subsampled by descending order of uncertainty measure.
+We observed that employing the coefficient of variation (CV) metric, which is defined as $\frac{\sigma(L_{i})}{m(L_{i})}$ where $\sigma(\cdot)$ and $m(\cdot)$ is the standard deviation and average of $L_{i}$, is most effective for measuring the uncertainty (See \jhnips{Figure \ref{fig:various_sampling_methods} for details})}.